Statistics & Data Science MS Overview

 Other (teaching/research) opportunities

-TA/RA opportunities within the Statistics dept are designated for the doctoral students as it is a predominant training component of their 5 year program.
+TA/RA opportunities within the Statistics dept are designated for the doctoral students as it is a predominant training component of their 5-year program.
 There is very little chance that either of these opportunities would be available to students outside of the Statistics doctoral program.
 If an opportunity becomes available, it will be announced to the Statistics graduate student population.

 The faculty do not manage the hiring of RA/TA, nor do they have funding to support Masters students.

 Assistantships may sometimes be obtained from other departments and schools.
-Some students have has success finding Course Assistantships in the CS or MS&E (both in the School of Engineering), and occasionally other related departments.
+Some students have had success finding Course Assistantships in the CS or MS&E (both in the School of Engineering), and occasionally other related departments.
 The onus is on the student to find these opportunities, and there are no guarantees.
 Begin an online search for Course Assistantship applications at least 3 months before the start of the next quarter as departments need to start the hiring process well before the quarter starts.
 Do not commit to a TA/CA position if you do not have the time to give to the job.

-Some departments/schools solicit hourly research assistant positions from our M.S. students, which are not to be confused with assistantships which carry full or partial tuition allowance.
+Some departments/schools solicit hourly research assistant positions from our M.S. students, which are not to be confused with assistantships (GAP 7.3) which carry full or partial tuition allowance.
 Before accepting a position, confirm with the hiring department whether the position is an hourly position, or if it indeed covers tuition.

 Many students find employment in data science, research analytics, software engineering, program management within the technology sector (operations research), or the finance industry (asset management, acquisitions/mergers, business analytics) as well as various governmental services.
-The majority of our graduates have found employment in the Bay Area, and other major cities around the world.
+The majority of our graduates have found employment in the Bay Area and other major cities around the world.

 The number of students who pursue graduate programs is steadily increasing.